| Title: | Seamless 'Nonmem' Simulation Platform |

 wait |

 Wait for simulations to finish?
 Default is to do so if simulations are run locally but not to if they are sent to the cluster.
 Waiting for them means that the results will be read when simulations are done.
 If not waiting, path(s) to 'rds' files to read will be returned.
-Pass them through 'NMreadSim()' (which also supports waiting for the simulations to finish). |
+Pass them through 'NMreadSim()'.
+Conveniently, NMreadSim() also takes the 'wait' argument too, allowing flexibility to run Nonmem in the background, and then read the results, still waiting for Nonmem to finish. |

 auto.dv |